isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/FormSG.md

 post in-camp training surveys.&nbsp;FormSG can also be used to collect and facilitate payment transactions with its <a href="https://form.gov.sg/payments" rel="noopener nofollow" target="_blank">payment features</a>, making transactions more seamless and secure.&nbsp;</p>
-<p>Today, 160 government agencies have used it to create over 600,000 forms
+<p>Today, over 160 government agencies have used it to create more than 900,000+
-and to collect key data from residents and businesses in a secure manner.</p>
+forms and to collect key data from residents and businesses in a secure manner.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Products and Services/FormSG.jpg">